-Her devotion was such a core of hers that when the World Tree Teldrassil was burned, many of the elves within becoming ashes as well, Tyrande did not hesitate to invoke the wrath of Elune.
+Her devotion was such a core of hers that when the World Tree Teldrassil and its people within burned, Tyrande did not hesitate to invoke the wrath of Elune.
 She became an ancient force known as the Night Warrior, intent on seeking vengeance for everything her people had lost.
 Tyrande is one of the most respected leaders of the Alliance faction with an unwavering love for her subjects and their world in the depths of her soul.

 The Windrunner Sisters

-The Windrunner sisters have proved to have both a tragic and enduring legacy on the world of Azeroth.
+The Windrunner sisters have proved to have both a tragic and enduring legacy in the world of Azeroth.
 All three siblings have faced unspeakable horrors for their people, suffered incredible heartaches, and yet they have continued onward.
-Their impact on Azeroth is greater than near any other family’s, and they remain relevant even in current continuity.
+Their impact on Azeroth is greater than many others, and they remain relevant even in current continuity.

 Alleria Windrunner of Shadow and Light